JetTrain: The high-speed dream that never took off

 The densely populated Corridor in southern Ontario and Quebec is an ideal candidate for high-speed rail, and more than 20 studies commissioned by the government have confirmed this," says Shron.
 "Unfortunately, you can't build high-speed rail with studies.

 "This is the continuation of an ongoing theme of under-investment.
-While VIA has a new fleet on order from Siemens for use in the Corridor, it is a seat-for-seat replacement for existing equipment that will now allow expansion of services.
+While VIA has a new fleet on order from Siemens for use in the Corridor, it is a seat-for-seat replacement for existing equipment that will now not allow expansion of services.
 The last significant investment in inter-city passenger trains was in 1954/55, when Canadian Pacific and Canadian National purchased new fleets.
 Since then, Canada's inter-city passenger network has struggled."

 Recognizing that genuine high-speed rail will likely never occur, VIA has been pushing for high-frequency rail on a new alignment.